Maysville, Kentucky: Growth

 In 1788, when Mason County was organized and Washington was named its county seat, Maysville was still a primitive site of warehouses and wharves, with few dwellings.
-In 1795, the conclusion of the Northwest Indian War reduced the likelihood of Indian attacks from across the Ohio.
-Maysville began to flourish.
+From 1795, after the conclusion of the Northwest Indian War reduced the likelihood of Indian attacks from across the Ohio, Maysville began to flourish.
 Zane's Trace, a road from Wheeling, Virginia (now West Virginia), to the bank of the Ohio River opposite Maysville, was completed in 1797 and stimulated ferry traffic across the river.
 By 1807, Maysville was one of two principal ports in Kentucky; it was still mostly a place through which goods and people passed, having only about sixty dwellings.
 In 1811, the first steamboat came down the Ohio from Pittsburgh, Pennsylvania, passing Maysville on its way to New Orleans.
 With the coming of the steamboat, Maysville's population and area expanded rapidly.

 Maysville Road

 Southwest from Maysville, the road followed the former buffalo trace and Native American trail to Lexington.
 It was called both the Maysville Road and the Limestone Road.
 It was maintained by the various counties through which it passed with local labor from the county levies.
 The road was rough and during certain seasons practically impassable.

 In 1829, the Kentucky legislature authorized the Maysville, Washington, Paris, and Lexington Turnpike Road Company to construct a modern roadway along the route of the old Limestone Road.
 Users would be charged fees for maintenance and paying off the debt to shareholders.
 The act set aside blocks of shares for purchase by the federal government.
 Henry Clay, an influential Kentucky politician and proponent of the American System, argued for the Maysville Road and other infrastructure, noting it would be part of a longer road terminating in New Orleans, Louisiana, and proper for federal funding.

 In 1830, Congress passed a bill authorizing the federal government to purchase shares in the turnpike company.
 President Andrew Jackson, a bitter rival of Clay, vetoed the bill, arguing that the project was of purely local benefit.
 The Maysville Road veto was one of Jackson's first acts in aligning the federal government with his principles of Jacksonian democracy.

 An attempt to override Jackson's veto failed, but the controversy over the Maysville Road veto continued for some time.
 The turnpike was completed in 1835 with funding from local entities and private investment.
 It was the first macadamized road in the state.
 Today it is U.S. Route 68.